jlchan/jlchan.github.io/_pages/about.md

   - /about.html
 ---

-We have an open position for a CAAM Pfieffer Postdoctoral Instructor.
+We have an open position for a <a href=https://www.mathjobs.org/jobs/jobs/12232>CAAM Pfieffer Postdoctoral Instructor</a>.
+The application is through mathjobs.org.
 Please feel free to contact me for more information.

 News: TBA